 Prior to launching on Earth Day (April 22), 2009, the Humane Party had three alternative names: the “Vegan Party,” the “Abolition Party,” and the “Humane Party.”
-The winning name—Humane Party—was the frontrunner from day one, and this name has long since proven to be the right choice for a variety of reasons that have been covered elsewhere.
+The Humane Party name was chosen as the organization’s official name for reasons that have been covered elsewhere.

 But the other two names still have value: these names accurately highlight certain essential features of the Humane Party that may not be readily apparent to someone who does not know what the word “humane” means.
+For instance, the Humane Party Oath requires that all candidates, officers, and board members be vegan personally and abolitionist politically.
 That’s why at least some HP supporters have, to this day, continued to refer to the HP by one of these alternate names.

 A logo without a home